Here are my recommendations for the best rechargeable AA batteries:

 The drawback is that the single-status LCD panel has a long programming sequence, making it difficult to use for multiple cells.
 If this is an issue for you, consider the Maha charger listed below.

 The PowerEx MH-C9000 is available at Amazon for about $60.

 Maha PowerEx “Ultimate Professional” Charger

 The Maha’s Ultimate Professional Charger lives up to its hyperbolic name.
 This compact charger can charge any combination of 1 to 8 batteries.
-You can mix and charge AA, AAA, C and D-sized cells at the same time on individual charging circuits.
-Each battery size also has its own fixed contact charging points (i.e. not a spring).
+You can mix and charge AA, AAA, C, and D-sized cells simultaneously on individual charging circuits.
+Each battery has its own fixed contact charging points (i.e. not a spring).
 An LCD display shows the charging and conditioning status of each rechargeable battery.